The Importance in Education

 School is not just a place for learning, but also a launching pad for real life.
 It provides a stage to:

 • Gain Experience – There is obviously a limit to how far this goes, but many people had experiences that would be much harder to gain once they are in the work force.
-Some might call it reckless or some other names, but these experiences will be cherished by those that were bold enough.
+Some might call it reckless or some other names, but these experiences will be cherished by those who were bold enough.

 Why Skipping School May Not Make Sense